“Why do you travel?”

-So while it was on my mind, I posed the question to the members of the Solo Travel Society on Facebook.
+So while it was on my mind, I posed the question to the members of the Solo Travel Society, our vibrant travel community on Facebook.
 As I had anticipated, a wide variety of thoughtful responses came back to me from across the world.
 As I sorted through them, a few themes began to emerge, many echoing my own feelings.

-We travel to see and experience: to see the landscapes, the art, the architecture.
-We travel to experience new things, to meet new people and to consider new ideas.
+We travel to see the landscapes, the art, the architecture.
+We go to experience new things, to meet new people, and to consider new ideas.
 We travel to taste the food, the wine, the exotic and the everyday of local cuisine.

-We travel to learn and understand: to learn about history, culture, and different perspectives.
-We travel to learn about others and, just as importantly, about ourselves.
+We travel to learn about history, culture, and different perspectives.
+We journey to learn about others and, just as importantly, about ourselves.
 We travel to discover our differences and our similarities, and to develop an understanding of our place in the world.

-We travel to be free: to explore, to escape our daily lives, to relax, to step outside ourselves and shake things up.
-We travel because we are curious.
+We travel to explore, to escape our daily lives, to relax, to step outside ourselves and shake things up.
+We explore because we are curious.
 We travel to feel alive.

-Traveling solo, I feel that I experience travel more intensely.
+Traveling solo, I feel that I experience everything more intensely.
 My senses are heightened, I have fewer distractions or reminders of home, and I am entirely open to new experiences.

 Do any of these themes resonate with you?
 Why do you travel?